Basic Needs

 The AS Western Hub of Living Essentials (WHOLE) provides free food, as well as toiletries to Western students experiencing food insecurity and who need hygiene products.
 WHOLE is located in the Viking Union, room 435, and has the same hours of operation as the Viking Union.
 WHOLE operates as a self-service pantry.

-As a matter of university policy, students are expected to attend classes as scheduled.
+As a matter of University policy, students are expected to attend classes as scheduled.
 However, subject to acceptable documentation, a Non-Medical Leave of Absence may be granted through the Office of Student Life.
-More information here.
+More information.

 If a student is unable to attend classes because of an injury or illness, a Medical Leave of Absence may be requested through the Student Health Center.
 A medical leave of absence will not be granted without proper diagnosis and/or documentation.
-For further details, see the Student Health Center's Medical Leave of Absence page or please contact the Student Health Center at student.health@wwu.edu, Campus Services Building 202, or at (360) 650-3400.
+For further details, see the Student Health Center's Medical Leave of Absence page or contact the Student Health Center: Campus Services Building 202, (360) 650-3400student.health@wwu.edu.

-Previous Western students who have not been enrolled for one or more quarters (excluding summer) need to reapply for admission.
-Please review the Admissions website to learn more about reapplying due to scholastic reinstatement, leave of absence, or other special circumstances.
+Previous Western students who have not been enrolled for one or more quarters (excluding Summer) need to reapply for admission.
+Review the Admissions website to learn more about reapplying due to scholastic reinstatement, leave of absence, or other special circumstances.